EdgeGallery/community/Security WG/Secure Design/Security Design Guide EN.md

 ## 9 .
 Log Security

 9.1 Do not log unsanitized user input.
-**Notice**: Unsanitized loging can allow an attacker to forge log entries or inject malicious content into logs.
+**Notice**: Unsanitized logging can allow an attacker to forge log entries or inject malicious content into logs.

 Test steps:
-1. Examine the system log and confirim there is no unsanitized user date included.
+1. Examine the system log and confirm there is no unsanitized user date included.

 9.2 Sufficient Logging.
 **Notice**: Ensure that all security-related successes and failures be logged.
 When security-critical events are not logged properly, such as a failed login attempt, this can make malicious behavior more difficult to detect and may hinder forensic analysis after an attack succeeds.